Vegetable crumble cooked in a delicious vegan onion gravy, topped with an oaty savoury crumb before being baked until golden and bubbling.

 This simple vegetable crumble is often how I use up leftover root vegetables that I have hanging around.

 It is delicious and is cooked in the most incredible vegan onion gravy.
-Which makes the whole dish a vegan delight.
+This makes the whole dish a vegan delight.

 The crumble topping is wonderfully savoury and features both sunflower seeds and oats to add texture.